Skip to content

 Your USB drive might actually be recognized by Windows but not show up in File Explorer because it wasn’t assigned a drive letter.

 According to PCWorld’s USB troubleshooting article, this issue is common after Windows updates that reset drive letter assignments.
-We saw this happen on our ThinkPad with a 256GB Samsung flash drive that was working fine the day before.
+A flash drive that worked the day before can suddenly stop appearing for this reason.

 If the drive shows up in Disk Management as “Unallocated” or “RAW,” the file system is corrupted.
 Run chkdsk X: /f (replace X with the drive letter) in an elevated Command Prompt before considering a format.
 If the drive holds important files you can’t access, you’ll want a data recovery tool for external hard drives before attempting repairs.